 Figure 1: The ontology model of the work reproduction data.

-This model includes stages and milestones in its biography (e.g. composition, coping, acquisition and printing), its influence and interactions with other manuscripts, books, people, places, historical and cultural events.
-One of the most important events in manuscripts is the event of its printing.
-A sequence of events and places constitute a timeline of history against which manuscripts, books, individuals and their relationships can be placed.
-These data model enabled to answer research questions researchers e.g.: How many works on specified subjects were copied/print in a certain period in different countries?
-What people were involved in their creation and distribution, and whether and how they are related to each other?
-What historical events could influence these people and their works?
+The model includes the stages and milestones in the biography of a text, such as composition, copying, acquisition, and printing — one of the most important events in the history of a manuscript — and its influence on and interactions with other manuscripts, books, people, places, and historical and cultural events.
+This sequence of events and places constitutes a timeline of history on which manuscripts, books, individuals and their relationships can be placed.
+Using this data model, scholars can answer important research questions: How many works on certain subjects were copied or printed in a certain period in different countries?
+Who was involved in their creation and distribution, and how were these figures related to each other, if at all?
+What historical events influenced these individuals and their work?

 This earlier study (grant 342/15), the results of which will be published in a series of articles now undergoing peer review, dealt primarily with questions of distance reading, related to big data and broad questions.
 In the proposed project we intend to continue our focus on a number of questions related to distance reading (Moretti, 20015).
 However, we will not deal with the entire corpus, but instead with selected portions of it, and will add close reading of popular works and authors.
 The current study will examine additional segmentation regarding authors whose works were widely distributed.
 These include:

 Which works or portions of them were most copied?
 Where were these copies made?
 What information about the owners of the manuscripts have reached us?
 In this way, it is possible to learn where and when certain works or portions of them were most in demand, and to attempt thereby to reach conclusions about their use: Was it for theoretical study, for halakhic rulings, or for other purposes?
 And what was the fate of this author or work after the advent of printing?
 Did a certain work, which was popular in manuscript form, remain so after being printed?
 Are there regional and chronological differences?